hackedpassword/UltimaV-retroset/docs/Decorations.md

 | ------- | ------- |
 | ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/refs/heads/main/Images/Ultima%20V/decor_demo/river_layers_fail.png) | ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/refs/heads/main/Images/Ultima%20V/decor_demo/river_layers_fail2.png)

-See, not only do rivers render in an order that is uncontrollable, sometimes right sometimes not, rivers are unaffected by out-of-sight tile dimming.
+See, not only do rivers render in an order that are uncontrollable, sometimes right sometimes not, rivers specifically are unaffected by the dimming effect of being out of visual range.
 To compensate, I muted the river color contrast as to be a transitional color that might be dimmed, might be seen.
 It's not awful but also not the intended artistic output.
 Decor layers aim to fix this.

 Let's take a quick look at the sprite sheet rip, and the mod sprites involved: